On 3-manifolds with pointwise pinched nonnegative Ricci curvature: Proof of Theorem

 \section{Proof of Theorem \ref{1.3}}

-\begin{proposition} \cite{Chen-Zhu (2000)} If $(M, g_0)$ has nonnegative sectional curvature then Conjecture \ref{1.1} holds. \end{proposition} \begin{proof} It is enough to prove that Conjecture \ref{1.2} holds, so we will assume that $\Ric_M > 0$, with $M$ noncompact, and derive a contradiction.
+\begin{proposition} If $(M, g_0)$ has nonnegative sectional curvature then Conjecture \ref{1.1} holds. \end{proposition} \begin{proof} It is enough to prove that Conjecture \ref{1.2} holds, so we will assume that $\Ric_M > 0$, with $M$ noncompact, and derive a contradiction.
 Using Proposition \ref{4.1} and \cite[Theorem 1.2]{Schulze-Simon (2013)}, there is a blowdown limit $(M_\infty, g_\infty(\cdot), m_\infty)$ that is an gradient expanding soliton.
 From Lemma \ref{4.6}, it must be isometric to $\R^3$.
 Hence $T_\infty M$ is isometric to $\R^3$.
 By \cite[Theorem 0.3]{Colding (1997)}, $(M, g_0)$ is isometric to $\R^3$, which contradicts our assumption that $\Ric_M > 0$. \end{proof}

 \begin{remark} To clarify a technical point, in \cite{Chen-Zhu (2000)} use is made of \cite[Theorem 16.5]{Hamilton (1995)} to say that $A = \limsup_{t \rightarrow \infty} t \|\Rm(g(t))\|_\infty$ is positive.
 The proof of \cite[Theorem 16.5]{Hamilton (1995)} is based on \cite[Theorem 16.4]{Hamilton (1995)}, which has a similar conclusion without an assumption of positivity of curvature, but whose proof is only valid in the compact case (since it invokes the diameter).
+In fact, there are noncompact counterexamples to \cite[Theorem 16.4]{Hamilton (1995)}.
 With nonnegative curvature operator, the trace Harnack inequality directly implies that $A > 0$ for nonflat solutions. \end{remark}